“If we did nothing else, we would be handling human trafficking 24/7.”

 PREVENTION

-#2: Funding prevention means fewer new victims alleviating current strains on ALL OTHER anti-trafficking work.
+To reduce and end the number of new victims, thereby alleviating current strains on ALL OTHER anti-trafficking work.

 Law enforcement, service providers, and judicial systems can then concentrate on those already trafficked.
-Funding prevention means the costs for life-long care due to deep trauma and mental and physical abuse are reduced because here will be fewer people in need.
+Funding prevention means less people trafficked and less costs to society for life-long, deep trauma care and care for extreme mental and physical abuse.

 Funding prevention ultimately helps make our communities safe.